Trauma informed. Life saving. Healing. This is for us.

 Empowerment, Voice, & Choice

-Cultural, Historical & Gender Issues
+Cultural, Historical & Gender Issues - the failure of the DEI initiative

 Physician Burnout